utopia-foss/utopia/doc/usage/eval/plotting.rst

 Plot Configuration
 ------------------
-The plotting framework uses a configuration-based approach the aim of which is to keep as much information about how a plot should be created in the configuration rather than in a specific implementation.
+The plotting framework uses a configuration-based approach with the aim of keeping as much information about how a plot should be created in the configuration, rather than in a specific implementation.
 This makes plotting much simpler and facilitates automation.

-In this documentation, plot configurations are usually shown using YAML as this is the usual way to define the configuration.
-The structure is:
+In this documentation, plot configurations are usually given in YAML, as this is how configurations are tpyically defined.
+The standard plot configuration structure is:

 .. code-block:: yaml